Brooke-Novosad/fa22-cs411-Q-team045-SSIllini/doc/proposal.md

 # Project Proposal

 ## Describe what data is stored in the database.
 (Where is the data from, what attributes and information would be stored?)
+Data stored in the database include:
+- a students table to store student information (student name, student ID, etc.)
+- a credential table to store log in data (usernames and passwords) as well as
+- a schedules table to store students' class schedules
+- an inventory table to store students' rewards
+Most of the data stored will come from the users, as it is all very individualized.

 ## What are the basic functions of your web application?
 (What can users of this website do?
 Which simple and complex features are there?)
+Basic functions of the web application include user account creation and log in, entering their schedules, checking into their classes, and viewing their inventories.

 ## What would be a good creative component (function) that can improve the functionality of your application?
 (What is something cool that you want to include?
 How are you planning to achieve it?)

+A good creative component could be allowing students to level up items in their inventory after they've collected a certain number of duplicated items.
+This improves functionality because it increases variety and possibily provides more incentive for the user to attend more classes.

 ## Project Title